-The Galway Community Café provides a safe, non-judgemental place for individuals to come and have a chat with a trained member of staff.
-Our team have lived experience of using mental health services and can provide peer support or signposting for customers experiencing emotional distress.
+The Galway Community Café provides a safe place for individuals to come and have a chat with a trained member of our team.
+Our staff has lived experience of mental health challenges and/or experience using mental health services.
+The team at the cafe provides recovery-orientated support to customers experiencing emotional distress.

-The principle of confidentiality is fundamental to the support offered in the Galway Community Café and we would like to reassure our customers that their confidentiality is our priority.
-However, in some situations, legal obligations may require that certain information has to be shared with others:
+The principle of confidentiality is fundamental to the support offered in the Galway Community Café, and we would like to reassure our customers that their confidentiality is our priority.
+However, in some circumstances, we have legal obligations, which require that certain information is shared with the relevant agencies.

-- Where a staff member becomes aware that a customer is a serious risk to themselves and/or others they will contact the customers GP, the HSE and/or the Gardaí
+- If a staff member becomes aware that a customer is a serious risk to themselves and/or others they will contact the customer’s GP, the HSE, and/or the Gardaí.

-- Where a customer discloses information about current or past child abuse.
-As Mandated Persons under the Children First Act 2015 (Schedule 2, subsection 15 (e)), we are obliged to report issues relating to possible current abuse of a child and adults disclosing past childhood abuse.
-These will be reported to Tusla, the Child & Family Agency and Gardaí
+- Where a customer discloses information about current and/or retrospective child abuse to a member of cafe staff.
+The staff at the cafe are duty-bound to report issues relating to possible current abuse of a child, and adults disclosing retrospective childhood abuse to the café mandated person, designated liaison person and Tusla.

 - The proportionate provision of information to the statutory agencies necessary for the protection of a child is not a breach of confidentiality or data protection.

 - The Galway Community Café and its employees are bound to follow any order made by a court of law, e.g. Information on a crime, a witness statement, etc.

 Our customer’s confidentiality is an important principle in the provision of our service.
 The cafe management and staff will at all times inform a customer and explain to them the reasons for the break in confidentially.
 However, we reserve the right to do so without prior consultation if we feel the situation requires a member of staff to act immediately.

 Designated Liaison Person: David Bohan (Team Leader) Galway Community Café.